 With everything going on in the world right now, it may be some time before we can gather our friends and family for a wedding in the way we’ve always done.
 So more and more couples are considering an intimate elopement with a handful of witnesses followed by a “Happily Ever After Party” or “We Do, Take Two” with all of their loved ones as soon as they get the chance!
-Here are six reasons why this is an awesome idea – and not just because we’ve had to trade ballrooms for backyards for a minute.
+Here are six reasons why this is a fantastic idea – and not just because we’ve had to trade ballrooms for backyards for a minute.

 In This Story